 Your Favourite Local Café

-Ask any Melbournian and you will get a different answer on where the best coffee is, the reality is the standard is exceptionally high.
+Ask any Melbournian and you will get a different answer on where the best coffee is, the reality is the standard is exceptionally high all over.
 Delicious coffee can be found in cafes in Melbourne CBD.
 Amazing coffee shops hide down laneways and alleyways all over town.
 Melbourne’s inner suburbs are home to fabulous cafes and some of the best coffee roasters in Australia.
 But who has the best Melbourne Coffee?

 I focus so much on Melbourne as it's my home town.
 I also believe it has the best coffee in Australia if not the world.
 I'm on a mission to discover if this is my bias for Melbourne Coffee or is it actual fact.
 It's also a great excuse to explore and try coffee in and from as many different places through out Australia and the world.